sabbir20201/brand-shop-client-repo/README.md

 # React + Vite

+* you can add your product in this project
+* you can modify your added product easily
+* if you are not sign in you colud not see your added product
+* your password should be at least one capital letter and one special charecter
+* you can see your product details

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: